Oleg Gordievsky: Sudden recall to Moscow

 Although MI6 had passed on information provided by Gordievsky to the American CIA, the British would not reveal their source, so the CIA had conducted a covert operation to discover who the source was.
 After about a year, they realised that it must be Gordievsky.
-A high-ranking American CIA officer, Aldrich Ames, began selling secrets to the KGB and reported Gordievsky's treachery to Soviet counterintelligence.
+A CIA officer, Aldrich Ames, began selling secrets to the KGB and reported Gordievsky's treachery to Soviet counterintelligence.
 Ames first met and sold classified information to a KGB agent on 15 May 1985 in Washington, D.C.; the following day Gordievsky received a telegram from the KGB leadership recalling him to Moscow.
 A 1994 report by the Washington Post, however, stated that "After six weeks of questioning Ames ... the FBI and CIA remain baffled about whether Ames or someone else first warned the Soviets about Gordievsky".
 An FBI report later stated that Ames had not told the Soviets about Gordievsky until 13 June 1985; by that time, Gordievsky was under KGB surveillance, but he had not been charged with treason by 19 July 1985, when MI6 agents activated his escape plan.
 Biographer Ben Macintyre and most people involved in the Gordievsky case believe that during his first meeting with the KGB in Washington in early May 1985, Ames had provided sufficient information to prompt an investigation by Colonel Viktor Budanov, the KGB's top investigator, and trigger Gordievsky's recall.

+After Gordievsky's arrival in Moscow on 19 May, he was taken to a KGB safe house outside Moscow, drugged, and interrogated.
+He was questioned for about five hours.
+After that, he was released and told that he would never work abroad again.
+He was suspected of espionage for a foreign power, but his superiors refrained from taking any overt further action against him.
+He was placed in a non-existent desk job in a nonoperational department of the KGB.
+Under increasing surveillance and pressure in Moscow, and seriously suspected of being a double agent, he managed in July 1985 to send a pre-arranged signal to MI6 that he needed to be rescued.